Are you looking to produce positive pulses for your primary electronics circuit? Look no further than the 555 pulse generator.

 Furthermore, note that pin 3 acts as the output pin.
 Therefore, changing the value of resistances and capacitances will alter the output pulse's frequency.
 Also, it will change the duty cycle of the square wave from the output pin.

-Note that it's possible to calculate the output frequency and the duty cycle of the circuit.
+Note that it's possible to calculate the circuit's output frequency and duty cycle.
 The critical values in this calculation include the following: